interlay/interbtc-spec/polkabtc-spec/docs/source/spec/oracle.rst

 setExchangeRate
 ---------------

 Set the latest (aggregate) BTC/DOT exchange rate.
-This function invokes a check of Vault collateral rates in the :ref:`Vault-registry` component.
+This function invokes a check of vault collateral rates in the :ref:`Vault-registry` component.

 Specification
 .............